Thierry-Dumont/Odes-NG/README.md

 How to build and run the tests:
 -------------------------------
-cd Radau5-NG   (or Rock4-L, Rock4-NG, and so on)
+cd Radau5-NG   (or Rock4-L, Rock4-NG, Rodas-NG and so on)

 cd test